realmocaccino/jauntyslider/README.md

 ```

 ## Usage
-As stated in the introduction, we start using the HTML5 attribute *data* along with *-jauntyslider*.
+As stated in the introduction, we start using the attribute *data-jauntyslider*.

 ```html
 <ul data-jauntyslider>